Admissions Applying as a Homeschool Student

 Due to federal financial aid regulations, Marlboro College does require that homeschool students demonstrate high school completion.
 A homeschool student needs to provide one of the following upon completing their studies and before entering Marlboro:

-- High school diploma from a homeschool agency, online school or state of residence; or proof that you have met the requirements of your state for graduation for homeschool students.
+- High school diploma from a homeschool agency, online school, or state of residence; or proof that you have met the requirements of your state for high school completion for homeschool students.
 You may want to refer to the Home School Legal Defense Association's website for guidelines for your home state.

 Documentation of one of the above should be submitted by July 1 for fall enrollment, and January 1 for spring enrollment.